About me

 Welcome to the Crustal Deformation and InSAR Geodesy lab at Universidad de Chile!

-I am assistant professor at the Department of Geology of Universidad de Chile.
-I am an InSAR (Interferometric Synthetic Aperture Radar) geodesist with a strong interest in volcanology and active tectonics.
+I am an InSAR geodesist from Chile and assistant professor at the Department of Geology of Universidad de Chile.

 Deploying a GNSS station in southernmost Patagonia to study the Magallanes Fagnano fault zone, January 2023.